 - (1) Special accounting students, see §12.7 for deadlines. - (2) All students applying for Special Student Status are required to be registered as a student with one of the professional accounting organizations and provide the Faculty with a letter confirming this registration.
 The letter must also detail which courses the student requires. - (3) Students who hold a Bachelor of Commerce Degree, awarded by the University of Alberta within the previous five years from date of application, will be admitted to take the courses required to meet professional accounting requirements. - (4) Students who received the Bachelor of Commerce Degree from the University of Alberta more than five years previous to the date of application must have graduated with a grade point average of at least 3.0 during their final year of study to qualify as special accounting students. - (5) All other applicants who hold an approved degree must have obtained a grade point average of at least 3.0 during their final year of study to be admitted.
 Students who fall into this category will be allowed to take a maximum of ★24 to satisfy professional accounting requirements.
 In all cases, course prerequisites must be satisfied.
-If the total number of courses required exceeds ★24, including prerequisites, the applicant will be considered for the BCom program for applicants holding an approved degree. - (6) Further information about professional accounting organizations is available from the following:
+If the total number of courses required exceeds ★24, including prerequisites, the applicant will www.ualberta.ca be considered for the BCom program for applicants holding an approved degree.